thinknathan/defold-estring/README.md

 # defold-estring

-Defold extension implementing a variety of string-related utilities, including concatenation, trimming, splitting, padding, formatting time, and formatting numbers.
+Defold native extension implementing a variety of string-related utilities, including concatenation, trimming, splitting, padding, formatting time, and formatting numbers.

 You may prefer [DefString](https://github.com/subsoap/defstring) for a more robust implementation.